Stone space partitions indexed by a poset: Uniqueness conditions

-Then there is a trim $I$-isolated $P$-partition of $W$, which is unique up to $P$-homeomorphism.
+Then there is a trim $P$-partition of $W$, unique up to $P$-homeomorphism.

-In particular, there are unique trim $P$-partitions of $W$ for which each partition element has no isolated points, and for which each partition element is discrete. \end{cor}
+In particular, there are unique trim $P$-partitions of $W$ for which each partition element (a) has no isolated points, or (b) is discrete. \end{cor}

-\begin{proof} Existence follows from Theorem~\ref{existence construction} with $P^{\infty}=P$ and $I=0$, noting that $P$ has no minimal elements and $P_{\Delta}=0$.
-The $\omega$-Stone space will be non-compact and without isolated points, as $P_{\max}=0$ (Proposition~\ref{Isolated propn}).
+\begin{proof} Existence follows from Theorem~\ref{existence construction} with $L=\emptyset$, noting that $P$ has no minimal elements and $P_{\Delta}=\emptyset$.
+The $\omega$-Stone space will be non-compact, and without isolated points as $P_{\max}=\emptyset$ (Proposition~\ref{Isolated propn}).
 So the underlying Boolean ring will be countable atomless without identity, and the Stone space will be the Cantor set minus a point.
-Uniqueness follows from Corollary~\ref{No min elts corollary}(i). \end{proof} \begin{cor} Let $\mathbb{\mathrm{\mathit{P}=}Q\cap\mathrm{[0,1]}}$ and $\mathbb{\mathrm{[0,1]}}$ be the totally ordered subsets of $\mathbb{Q}$ and $\mathbb{R}$ respectively consisting of points in the unit interval, and let $W$ be the Cantor set.
+Uniqueness follows from Corollary~\ref{No min elts corollary}(i).
+For the final assertion, take $P^{d}=\emptyset$ or $P^{d}=P$. \end{proof} \begin{cor} Let $\mathbb{\mathrm{\mathit{P}=}Q\cap\mathrm{[0,1]}}$ and $\mathbb{\mathrm{[0,1]}}$ be the totally ordered subsets of $\mathbb{Q}$ and $\mathbb{R}$ respectively consisting of points in the unit interval.
 Then:

-(i) there is a trim $P$-partition of $W$ such that each partition element has no isolated points, unique up to $P$-homeomorphism;
+(i) there is a trim $P$-partition of the Cantor set such that each partition element has no isolated points, unique up to $P$-homeomorphism;